Module scenariogeneration.xodr.links

 Expand source code

-"""create_lane_links takes two roads and if they are connected, match their lanes
+"""Match lanes of two roads and create lane links if they are

 Parameters